plone/documentation/manage/installing/installation_minimal_buildout.rst

    /bin/buildout

-This will start a long download and build process ...
+This will start a long download and build process.

-Errors like SyntaxError: ("'return' outside function"..." may be ignored.
+You can ignore Errors like ``SyntaxError: ("'return' outside function"..."``.

 After it finished you can start Plone in foreground-mode with: